Between Two Waterfronts: A Brooklyn Landscape

 On view weekends 1-6pm

-(Please note that the exhibition space will be closed for the Fourth of July holiday, Saturday, July 4 and Sunday, July 5; BWAC is exhibiting at the Whale Bldg. while searching for a new location, following the fire of Sept.
+(Please note that the exhibition space will be closed for the Fourth of July holiday, Saturday, July 4, but open Sunday, July 5; BWAC is exhibiting at the Whale Bldg. while searching for a new location, following the fire of Sept.
 2025 that dislocated the organization from its former Red Hook home base.)